Ted-Rose/Nordigen-API/README.md

-# Integration with Nordigen API
+# Integration with GoCardless API
-Easily access bank data using Open Banking.
+Easily access bank account data using Open Banking.
+Payment services also included in the GoCardless API, but are out of the scope of this repository.

-Created following Nordigen tutorial: https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/
+Collection created by following GoCardless Bank Account Data [tutorial](https://developer.gocardless.com/bank-account-data/quick-start-guide)